 Accepting Credit Cards and Payments

 One important step to start your store is turning on a payment method.
-Turn on the available options by going to Settings > Store > Payment Options.
+Turn on the available options by opening the Menu and going to Store > Settings > Payment Options.

 PayPal is the only option that will allow you to accept payment online through your website for JimdoPro and JimdoFree websites.
 JimdoBusiness users can accept credit cards using Stripe.
 There are more options in some European countries with the Payment Options Plus add-on.

 Jimdo does not collect a fee from any of your online sales, although PayPal and Stripe do take a small fee to process each transaction.
 Neither service charges a monthly fee.

 Setting up Stripe

 The Stripe payment processor is available for JimdoBusiness subscribers.

 Stripe is the easiest option for collecting credit cards.
 U.S. businesses can accept Visa, MasterCard, American Express, JCB, Discover, and Diners Club.
 Australian, Canadian, European, and Japanese businesses can accept Visa, MasterCard, and American Express.